angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 especially if your opponent is likely to hold removal as you go off.

 With enough mana, and other relevant permanents in your deck, you can utilise extra potential Devotion to {U} to help bolster your effect.
-Cards like Baleful Strix, Counterbalance, Snapcaster Mage or even Teferi, Time Raveler are a few examples.
+Cards like
+{{Baleful Strix}}, {{Counterbalance}}, {{Snapcaster Mage}} or even {{Teferi, Time Raveler}} are a few examples.
+The concepts presented here can also help beat something like {{Endurance}} which, although doesn't actually remove the Oracle, does result in your deck having too many cards to enable you to win off of the trigger.

 ### Thinning with Fetchlands